 Pro tip: Seed the market first.
 Just because you haven’t launched yet doesn’t mean you can’t be out there talking about what you’re going to launch and getting people thinking about it.
 If you aren’t comfortable sharing specifics, take a thought leadership angle and talk about things like trends and best practices related to the product/area you are going to be launching.
 For example: if I were launching a new email marketing tool, I would be out in the market weeks in advance blogging about email tips and changes in the email world.

-7) Launch.
-But just remember -- like Mike Tyson once said -- "everyone has a plan until they get punched in the mouth."
+But just remember — like Mike Tyson once said — “everyone has a plan until they get punched in the mouth.”
 So be ready to adjust on the fly.
-Things always seem to go crazy on product launch day - but don't freak out.
-This is why you've read this checklist and created a strong plan to make sure you're ready for whatever the market throws at you.
+Things always seem to go crazy on product launch day – but don’t freak out.
+This is why you’ve read this checklist and created a strong plan to make sure you’re ready for whatever the market throws at you.